 It is crucial to highlight here that HJS has been notorious for organizing such events and making controversial and derogatory statements amounting to hate speech against the Muslim minority community.
 This has grave potential of being blown up and leading to a law-and-order situation in the city, not just in the immediate future but collectively, as these events are held state-wide could have dangerous implications in the near future.

-Sirs, it is also essential to highlight that the state assembly elections are going to take place in the state of Maharashtra later this year.
-In a peaceful and communally harmonious place like Ratnagiri there should be no space for such divisionism.
 Thus, as peace-loving citizens of this diverse and harmonious place, we humbly urge you to take preventive action as per the law and the directions recently issued by the Supreme Court of India.